 Here are the details for my 10 pieces:

 I am excited for many reasons.
-I want to look at my wardrobe more creatively.
-I want to learn how to mix and match.
+I want to look at my wardrobe more creatively and learn how to mix and match.
 Beyond the 10 items (which includes shoes), you’re allowed accessories.
 I’m looking forward to experimenting with minimal accessories to make my looks more distinct from each other, which will be a challenge.
 I never/rarely accessorize, but I love the look, and have been trying to incorporate them into my personal style.
 They definitely help contribute to a more polished, adult-like appearance.
 And I guess that’s what we’re going for, since I’m a 30-something mom of three.
 About time at accept my adulthood.
 Something Joe’s been accusing me of denying for years now. 😉

 I hope you are inspired to bring some ORDER to your home.
 Not only during this season of SPRING where we all have the urge to do so, but all year long.
 Your life will be filled with more joy, I promise!